wechaty/jekyll/README.md

 As an open source product, Wechaty thrives from contributions of community members.
 Whatever your skill set is, there is a lot you can do to help us make Wechaty better!
 So start forking!

-At the same time, we also meet up offline all over the world, here is some activites:
+At the same time, we also meet up offline all over the world, here is some activities:

 - [Wechaty Contributor Dinner](https://wechaty.github.io/2017/04/26/wechaty-meeting/)
 - [The memorabilia of The First Chatie WWDC Party](https://wechaty.github.io/2017/06/06/the-first-chatie-wwdc-party/)